harness/developer-hub/docs/platform/2_Delegates/manage-delegates/auto-scale-using-replicas.md

 5. (Optional) Set the `targetMemoryUtilizationPercentage` to add a new replica if memory utilization exceeds this percentage.

-6. Save the file and restart your pods.
+6. Save the file, and restart your pods.

 When you create a deployment, Harness automatically spins up new replicas of your delegate as needed to ensure the deployment is completed.